 Finnair Business Class Lounges In Helsinki Airport

 It was our second time to visit this lounge but we haven't published a review about the previous visit.
-Since our flight was leaving at 11am, it was a good decision to have a brunch in the lounge.
+Since our flight was leaving at 11 am, it was a good decision to have brunch in the lounge.
 Firstly, we were warmly welcomed by a friendly staff who at first mentioned that our voucher entitles only one person.
-When we replied that the said voucher was sold last year in February 14th for a special promo giving the second voucher a free compliment, the male receptionist understood it well and let both of us in.
+When we replied that the said voucher was sold last year on February 14th for a special promo giving the second voucher a free compliment, the male receptionist understood it well and let both of us in.

 The spacious atmosphere of the lounge was noticeably almost empty upon our entry.
 Warm smiles worn by the crew welcomed us who were having some video-graphing in the kitchen of the lounge.
 Perhaps, it was for promotional purposes.

-Finnair Schengen Lounge is located at Helsinki Airport's 2nd floor in the Terminal 2.
+Finnair Schengen Lounge is located at Helsinki Airport's 2nd floor in Terminal 2.
 It is just at the top of the gates 23A, 23B.
-The lounge can be accessed easily by a lift or by stairs and it is clearly marked.
-You can't easily miss it!
+The lounge can be accessed easily by a lift or by stairs and it is marked.
+You can't miss it!

 How to Get into Finnair Business Lounges

 Finnair Lounges serve Finnair Plus Platinum Lumo and Gold members, and oneworld Emerald and Sapphire members.
-Business and first class passengers of Finnair and many other oneworld airlines are definitely invited to this lounge with a free admission.
-As stated above, we were using a voucher to enter this lounge while bearing a Finnair's economy ticket for the Madeira flight.
+Business and first-class passengers of Finnair and many other oneworld airlines are invited to this lounge with free admission.
+As stated above, we were using a voucher to enter this lounge while bearing a Finnair economy ticket for the Madeira flight.
 Another method to get in is to pay your entry right upon your visit but it costs almost 50 euros.

 For people travelling outside the Schengen area, there is another Finnair lounge after the immigration.
-Outside the Schengen area, there is also Finnair's Premium Lounge that is only meant for Finnair Plus Gold and Platinum Lumo card holders or oneworld Emerald card holders.
+Outside the Schengen area, there is also Finnair's Premium Lounge that is only meant for Finnair Plus Gold and Platinum Lumo cardholders or oneworld Emerald members.

 For passengers who are not flying with Finnair or with any oneworld business tickets, we recommend Aspire Lounge that has a cheaper admission fee but it is still offering good quality services.
 You can easily buy your admission via Lounge Pass.

-If you are travelling outside the Schengen area without a business class ticket, we recommend you Almost Home Lounge.
-An admission to Almost Home Lounge can be bought from LoungeBuddy*.
+If you are travelling outside the Schengen area without a business class ticket, we recommend you Plaza Premium Lounge.

-Unfortunately, Finnair Lounges do not accept Diners Club, Priority Pass or DragonPass membership cards.
+Unfortunately, Finnair Lounges do not accept Diners Club, Priority Pass, DragonPass, LoungeKey or Lounge Club memberships.

 The Easiness of Getting in

-Despite the Finnair Schengen Lounge is very easy to locate, we gave it 3-star rating overall for this criteria for limited entry methods among various customers.
-The lounge is mainly meant for Finnair's Business Class passengers and status card holders and paying yourself in by cash is expensive.
+Despite the Finnair Schengen Lounge being very easy to locate, we gave it a 3-star rating overall for these criteria for limited entry methods among various customers.
+The lounge is mainly meant for Finnair's Business Class passengers and status cardholders and paying yourself in by cash is expensive.

-The lounge is really spacious spread in different sub-regions, clean, has stylish interiors and very peaceful.
-For example, there are enclosed quiet rooms for individuals needing much privacy and peaceful work space.
-There are different kinds of comfortable chairs to choose from its different corners, from which has different taste of designs.
+The lounge is spacious spread in different sub-regions, clean, has stylish interiors and is very peaceful.
+For example, there are enclosed quiet rooms for individuals needing much privacy and a peaceful workspace.
+There are different kinds of comfortable chairs to choose from its different corners, which have different tastes and designs.
 The lounge has two shower rooms, a wide collection of local and international magazines and newspapers, screen monitors for flights, and printing services for your flight-related documents.
 The lounge has good-sized and well-maintained restrooms.

 The lounge has many lights and it is bright inside even during dark winter days.
-Still it is possible to enjoy the view to the tarmac via big glass windows.
+Still, it is possible to enjoy the view of the tarmac via big glass windows.
 As a small but important detail, there were a lot of power sockets.
 Charging your devices is possible almost everywhere in the lounge.

 Food and Drinks

 The lounge had breakfast foods on their catering tables when we got in at about 9:45 AM.
-While at 10:00 AM, they started to cater warm food buffet in addition to the previously served foods.
-They had fresh servings that included foods traditionally prepared in Finnish cuisine like porridge, Karelian pies, toasts, yogurts, fried fishes, potato chips, two types of sandwiches and omelettes.
-Additional they had cakes and Fazer blue milk chocolates for dessert.
+While at 10:00 AM, they started to cater a warm food buffet in addition to the previously served foods.
+They had fresh servings that included foods traditionally prepared in Finnish cuisine like porridge, Karelian pies, toasts, yoghurts, fried fish, potato chips, two types of sandwiches and omelettes.
+Additionally, they had cakes and Fazer blue milk chocolates for dessert.
 Fazer chocolate is delicious!

 They had good collections of both alcoholic and non-alcoholic beverages.
 There were beer, wines and sparkling wines.
-A well working coffee machine and a high-tech juice dispenser was in use.
+A well-working coffee machine and a high-tech juice dispenser were in use.
 Soft drinks were available together with very tasty smoothies.
 As a nice extra, the cups and table napkins were all from the famous Finnish brand Marimekko.